KevinDennyII/RealHomeAndLeadInspections/replit.md

 # Overview

 This is a professional one-page website for Real Home and Lead Inspections, LLC, a Baltimore-based home inspection service.
 The site is built with vanilla HTML, CSS, and JavaScript following modern web development practices.
-It features a responsive design with sections for services, scheduling (via Acuity integration), and contact information.
-The site is designed to be deployed on Netlify and requires integration with Acuity Scheduling for live booking functionality.
+It features a responsive design with sections for services, live Acuity Scheduling integration, and contact information.
+The site is ready for deployment on Netlify with zero build process required.

 # User Preferences